lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   C and RS MUST ignore other parameters present in the EDHOC_Information object, with the exception of the parameter "eads".

-  At the time of writing this document, such parameters are: "methods", "cipher_suites", "message_4", "comb_req", "osc_ms_len", "osc_salt_len", "osc_version", "cred_types", "id_cred_types", "initiator", and "responder" (which are all defined in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), as well as those defined in {{sec-parameters-edhoc-info-object}} of this document.
+  At the time of writing this document, such parameters are: "methods", "cipher_suites", "message_4", "comb_req", "osc_ms_len", "osc_salt_len", "osc_version", "cred_types", "id_cred_types", "initiator", "responder", "max_msgsize", "coap_ct", "id_ep_types", and "transports", which are all defined in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}.

 * If the EDHOC_Information object specified in the parameter "edhoc_info" of the AS-to-C Access Token Response includes the parameter "eads", the object provides the following information.